Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 Most of communication-centric JCAS systems have been formulated on either signal carrier or OFDM(A) systems, which are consistent with those waveforms being used in radar.
 Joint JCAS waveform design may also be applied to next-generation communication signals such as orthogonal time-frequency space (OTFS) signaling and fast-than-Nyquist (FTN) modulation.

 The OTFS signaling is developed to address the signal reception problem in both frequency and time selective channels, and is believed to be more effective than OFDM in such channels.
 The signal may be directly modulated in the so-called delay-Doppler domain, where the channels are shown to be sparse.
 Equalization of OTFS signals requires channel estimation, which can be efficiently represented by sparse parameters of delay, angles, and Doppler frequency.
-Thus the receiving processing of OTFS can be naturally linked to sensing parameter estimation.
+Thus the receive processing of OTFS can be naturally linked to sensing parameter estimation.
 In \cite{Gaudio20}, the effectiveness of using OTFS for JCAS is investigated.
-It is shown that using OTFS signals, like using OFDM, can generate as accurate sensing parameter estimation as using conventional radar waveform such as frequency modulated continuous wave (FMCW).
-Although results on waveform optimization for OTFS JCAS is not available, we surmise that it can be conducted similarly for OFDM.
+It is shown that using OTFS signals, like using OFDM, can generate as accurate sensing parameter estimation as using conventional radar waveform such as frequency modulated continuous wave (FMCW). \bb{In \cite{9473534}, an OTFS JCAS system is studied by explicitly taking into account the inter- symbol interference (ISI) and inter-carrier interference (ICI) effects.
+It is shown that ISI and ICI can be exploited to extend the maximum unambiguous detection limits in range and velocity.
+A generalized likelihood ratio test based detector/estimator considering the ISI and ICI effects is developed.
+To reduce the conventionally high complexity of OTFS sensing, an efficient Bayesian learning scheme is proposed in \cite{9414107}, together with the reduction of the measurement matrix's dimension by incorporating the prior knowledge on the motion parameter limit of the true targets.
+These works demonstrate the feasibility and potential efficiency of OTFS JCAS systems.} Although results on waveform optimization for OTFS JCAS is not available, we surmise that it can be conducted in a way similar to OFDM.
 In particular, the precoding may be more efficiently applied beyond the spatial domain, such as to the delay-Doppler domain.